ronylucca/ronylucca/README.md

 - 🔭 I’m currently working on independent projects related to blockchain, Defi and NFT GameFi marketplaces
 - 🧐 Always looking forward to improve any skill
 - 👯 Contact me for any help or side projects development
 - 💬 Feel free to ask me anything about blockchain technologies and automated trades
-- 😄 Curiosities: Love to travel, photography, harmonica, eletric guitar, piano, games and Anime アニメ

 ## 🔭Tools & Technologies